Mastering Hanging Protocols

 Overview

-TThe Hanging Protocols Configuration Screen in OmegaAI is a comprehensive interface designed to help users configure and customize how medical imaging studies are displayed.
+The Hanging Protocols Configuration Screen in OmegaAI is a comprehensive interface designed to help users configure and customize how medical imaging studies are displayed.
 It enables radiologists and technologists to create tailored viewing layouts that align with clinical workflows and preferences.
-The screen is organized into three main sections, each supporting a different part of the configuration process.
+The screen is organized into a top toolbar with tabs plus three workspace sections — Viewport Setup, View Codes and Modifiers, and Hanging Protocol Rules — each supporting a different part of the configuration process.

 Configuration Screen Layout